 Brief: International Society of Typographic Designers (ISTD) brief.
 Conduct a rigorous investigation of the lighthouses in your region.
 From your research, develop an appropriate format and creative typographic solution that effectively communicates your chosen message to your intended audience.

 Solution: I studied three of the major lighthouses in Norfolk, in the seaside towns and villages of Hunstanton, Cromer and Happisburgh.
-I photographed them on a foggy drizzly day in December using both a Polaroid camera and on 35mm film to achieve a solitary and eerie effect.
+I photographed them on a foggy drizzly day in December using both a Polaroid camera and 35mm film to achieve a solitary and eerie effect.

-Solution: I designed a typeface inspired by the form and character of all of three of the lighthouses I studied.
+Solution: I designed a typeface inspired by the form and character of all three of the lighthouses I studied.
 It is sleek, clean and simple.
 The aim was to design a type that is classy and traditional, yet moody and alluring, to reflect the lighthouses and the towns they are situated.

 Solution: I then created a type specification book to show off my photography with the typeface I designed, called ‘The Lighthouses of Norfolk’.
 It contains photographs of each lighthouse, along with the year they were established and their height in metres.
 I took a minimal approach to this, again, to cultivate that sense of seclusion.